JQIamo/bipolar-mosfet-board/README.md

 ## Test board 2 heat dissipation

 Using 2 5V DC fans (P/N here) with one pushing and one pulling, temperature is ~65 C with 3 A at 5 V supply.
 Need to check with higher current and all 4 fans.
 Definitely will need a smaller K-type thermocouple to do a better test.

+Switched to a new fan shroud that allows both fans to push (and it's easier to get the thermocouple in place).
+Got 80 C at 3.5 V, 12.5 A with two fans on top of board.
+Holding a 2nd fan ~0.5 cm from the bottom heatsink reduced temperature enough to get to 70-80 C with 12.5 A, 4-4.5 V.